by Fr. Tommy Lane

 When Jesus was presented in the temple everything foreseen in Malachi was already beginning to unfold.
 Jesus replaced the temple and the feasts celebrated there.
 Jesus’ death on the cross would be the pure priestly sacrifice that would please God and when the priests of the New Covenant would make that sacrifice present during the sacrifice of the Mass it would be the pure sacrifice from east to west that would please God.

-More material for the Presentation of Our Lord
+More homilies for the Presentation of Our Lord